O. di Lasso, G. P. da Palestrina, T. L. de Victoria, W. Byrd, T. Tallis etc.

 Programme duration: 60 minutes

-Christmas pastorals by Czech countryside composers from 18th century, led by Jakub Jan Ryba, became a symbol of our Christmas.
-We complement them with charming songs from Czech Baroque hymn books and selected parts from Czech and Moravian pastoral masses.
+Christmas pastorals of Czech countryside composers from the 18th century became a symbol of Czech Christmas.
+We accompany them with charming songs from Czech Baroque hymn books and selected parts from Czech and Moravian pastoral masses.

 Programme duration: 60 minutes